-The white sandy Aruba beaches are on the south-facing side of the island and stretch for many miles from the sand dunes near the California Lighthouse at the North, all the way to the crescent tip of Baby Beach at the South.
+Aruba beaches on the West facing side of the island are powder white sand, that stretch for many miles from the sand dunes near the California Lighthouse at the North, all the way to the crescent tip of Baby Beach at the South.

 Arashi Beach has calm surf and a sandy bottom.
 The California Lighthouse can be seen clearly from Arashi Beach.
 Snorkelers will enjoy the Elkhorn coral here that attract a variety of fish, and with it fishing pelicans.